AlexChapman18/UnPhone-Foundry-Light-Controller/README.md

 ## Future Work
+With the originality of this project, it provides plenty of opportunities to extend on the current progress, the prioritised future features are listed below:

+1. **Colour Effects:**  As all of the fixtures are RGB, one of the next additions would be color effects, this would allow for the color slowly change over time or a rainbow pattern go round the room.
+It would be perfect for events such as the [St. Patick](https://en.wikipedia.org/wiki/Saint_Patrick%27s_Day) clubnight where Green and Orange effects are expected.

+2. **Concurrent Effects:** Currently, the system runs 1 effect over all the architectual groups, but with the addition of individual effects it would be possible to have some fixtures "solid on" whilst others changing brightness over time.

-With the originality of this project, it provides plenty of opportunities to extend on the current progress.
-One of the biggest additions would be multi-venue control.
-Although the Foundry venue is split into three rooms (Main-room, Studio, Fusion), only the Main-room is currently controllable due to WiFi signal concerns.
-However, with the use of multiple WiFi access-points it would be possible for the lighting remote to control all 3 rooms at once, allowing for a full venue control system.
-Additionally, as the Art-Net processing takes place on the unPhone, if there are any signal issues the effects will stop running.
+3. **UnPhone as an Interface:** Becuase the Art-Net processing takes place on the unPhone, if there are any signal issues the effects will stop running.
 The addition of a second wired microcontroller could be used, doing the Art-Net processing locally whilst the unPhone acts as a remote interface.
 This would also allow for multiple unPhone remotes, 1 for each room if needed.

-Other possible future work includes the addition of multiple running effects.
-Currently, the system runs 1 effect over all the architectual groups, but with the addition of individual effects it would be possible to have some fixtures "solid on" whilst others changing brightness over time.
-As all of the fixtures are RGB, one of the next additions would be color effects, this would allow for the color slowly change over time or a rainbow pattern go round the room.
-It would be perfect for events such as the [St. Patick](https://en.wikipedia.org/wiki/Saint_Patrick%27s_Day) clubnight where Green and Orange effects are expected.
+4. **Multi-venue Control:** Although the Foundry venue is split into three rooms (Main-room, Studio, Fusion), only the Main-room is currently controllable due to WiFi signal concerns.
+However, with the use of multiple WiFi access-points it would be possible for the lighting remote to control all 3 rooms at once, allowing for a full venue control system.

 ## Video Link